1. INTRODUCTION

 4.1 Josephus’ ancient records

-The first existing historic record, was written in the late first century AD (i.e. the same century during which Jesus lived).
+The first existing historic record was written in the late first century AD (i.e. the same century during which Jesus lived).
 It came from the Jewish scholar and historian, Flavius Josephus.
-Now Josephus’ writing has received much more analysis than most other ancient historians.
-And this is clearly because of his comments about Jesus and Christianity.
-Mind you, it is accepted by all that he did occasionally exaggerate his information on secular (non-religious) history … that is when it ‘suited his agenda’.
-And that has certainly been taken into account, when studying his actual records of early Christianity’s history.
+Now Josephus’ writing HAS received much more analysis than most other ancient historians.
+And this IS clearly because of his comments about Jesus and Christianity.
+Mind you, it IS accepted by all that he DID occasionally exaggerate his information on secular (non-religious) history … that is when it ‘suited his agenda’.
+And that HAS certainly been taken into account, when studying his actual records of early Christianity’s history.

 4.2 ‘Accepted history’ within Josephus’ records

 Josephus’ writing indicates that, as a minimum, Jesus ‘did’ exist.
 His writings include details of Jesus’ condemnation to death by the Roman governor of Israel, Pontius Pilate.
 And he included details of Jesus’ following crucifixion in his writing.
 Josephus also mentions in another statement that James, “the brother of the so-called Christ” had also been condemned to death by the Jewish Sanhedrin.
 Josephus also wrote of the life and execution of John the Baptist, although he did not connect him with Jesus in any way.
-All credible secular scholars, in modern times, accept these events as ‘history’, just as Christian scholars do.
+All credible secular scholars, in modern times, ACCEPT these events as ‘history’, just as Christian scholars do.

 Modern day atheist writers rightly highlight the suspect nature of the wording that I am referring to here.
 BUT in truth they are just a little late with their findings.
 ‘Making a noise‘ about statements that were already considered unacceptable by Christian experts (for centuries) doesn’t really help their case.

-4.3 Other ancient records of Jesus available
+4.3 Other ancient records of Jesus that are available